Coronium

-Coronium, also called newtonium, was the name of a suggested chemical element, hypothesised in the 19th century.
+Coronium was the name of a suggested chemical element, hypothesised in the 19th century.
 The name, inspired by the solar corona, was given by Gruenwald in 1887.
 A new atomic thin green line in the solar corona was then considered to be emitted by a new element unlike anything else seen under laboratory conditions.
 It was later determined to be emitted by iron (Fe13+), so highly ionized that it was at that time impossible to produce in a laboratory.